 We request you refer to our detailed how to use Redo Backup and Recovery software guide for download link and step-by-step directions.

-In addition to these methods, you can also try connecting your PC’s internal drive to another PC or use a Linux distribution to transfer data from your Windows 1o PC to an external drive.
+In addition to these methods, you can also try connecting your PC’s internal drive to another PC.

 Hope you find this guide helpful!